 Also, this method doesn’t use the yarn lockfile for dependencies like the others do, even if you install with yarn.
 This method can cause issues if the CLI’s dependencies become incompatible in minor or patch releases.

 $ heroku --version heroku/7.0.0 (darwin-x64) node-v8.0.0

-heroku/x.y.z in the output.
-If you don’t, but you have installed the Heroku CLI, it’s possible you have an old
+heroku/x.y.z.
+If you don’t see that output, and installed the Heroku CLI, check if you have an old

 heroku gem on your system.
 Uninstall it with these instructions.

 Get Started with the Heroku CLI

 heroku login command.
 Enter any key to go to your web browser to complete login.
 The CLI then logs you in automatically.